mbmccormick/tweatherbot/README.md

 ## Disclaimer

 Use this service at your own risk.
-While these scripts has been tested thoroughly, on the above requirements, your mileage may vary.
+While this service has been tested thoroughly, on the above requirements, your mileage may vary.
 I take no responsibility for any harmful actions this service might cause.

 ## License